RubenDTavarez/osticket-prereqs/README.md

 <img src="https://i.imgur.com/quag8BM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  We can go back to the osTicket installer and see that the extension required is enable.
-Click continue and in the next portal we can continue with the installation on the osTicket.
-In this new section of the installation we are going to fill out the information required.
-The Helpdesk name and the email address in charge to receive the emails from the customers.
+We can go back to the browser osTicket installer and see that the extensions required are enable.
+Click continue and now we can begin setting the Helpdesk name and the email address in charge to receive the emails from the customers.
+Here we will also set the Admin username, email and password.
+This email has to be different than the Helpdesk.
+The database settings will continue after we install HeidiSQL.
 </p>
 <br />